Heidi Albertsen: Education

 Between 2006 and 2010, while continuing to model, Albertsen pursued part-time studies in New York City at the National Academy School of Fine Arts, Hunter College, and the City University of New York.
 In addition, she attended Parsons The New School for Design and the Art Students League of New York.

 Personal life

 Albertsen self-identifies as a Christian in the Protestant tradition and professes a respect for all religions.
 She advocates a healthy, well-balanced lifestyle, one that combines fitness, beauty, strength and style.
 She is an active sportswoman.
 Among other things, she cooks, paints, rock climbs, water skis, runs marathons, plays tennis and golf, and does yoga.
 She resides in the Manhattan borough of New York City.

 On July 15, 2016, Albertsen announced via social media that she became a citizen of the United States of America, while retaining dual citizenship with her native Denmark.

-Albertsen was engaged to entrepreneur Darren Mercer and on October 3, 2016, Albertsen announced via social media that they have welcomed their son Charles Christian Mercer.
+On October 3, 2016, Albertsen announced on social media that she and entrepreneur Darren Mercer had welcomed a son named Charles Christian Albertsen Mercer.
+On December 20, 2022, the couple shared the news of expecting another child.
+More than six years after the birth of their son in 2016, the couple, on March 20, 2023, welcomed twin girls, as confirmed by Danish media.